 plus an album, The Journey ….
 So Far.

 I plan to concentrate on my writing, be what I see myself as, a songwriter and a writer.
 My music and my books are selling, so I want to work on that.

 There’s an EP, Carnival, and then an album,

 Songs From a Trailer Park planned.
 They’re going to be very personal, glorified demos really.
-Carnival will be available November and the album Songs will be released early next year, to coincide with the production of the new play, Circles into Squares, which we staging here in Nashville in January, and which I’m so pleased about.
+Carnival will be available early 2015 and the album Songs will be released shortly after, to coincide with the production of the new play, Circles into Squares, which we’re premiering here in Nashville, which I’m so pleased about.
 Songs will be accompanied by a new book of short stories, Trailer Park Tales.

 A new book of poetry is also planned for December.
 It’s called Today was Tomorrow, Yesterday.
 Here’s a mockup of the cover.